 John Parker worked for the Bradleys in 1965, when he was seventeen.
 Each morning he would run the Bradleys’ small outboard from Sag Harbor Yacht Club out to the lighthouse to see if Mrs. Bradley wanted to go ashore for shopping or if some supplies, like water, were needed.
 A boat was required to access the lighthouse as the adjoining landowner prohibited the Bradleys from crossing his property.
 The Bradleys contested this in court, claiming they had a right-of-way to the property.
 After the court ruled in favor of the Bradleys, John Parker walked in front of the couples’ new International Scout, cutting down small trees and clearing debris, as they made their first excursion to the lighthouse by land.
 Suffolk County purchased the property from the Bradelys in 1967 and incorporated it into Cedar Point County Park.

 In 1974, the empty structure was badly damaged in a fire set by vandals.
 After the fire, the roof was replaced, but windows were simply bricked over, and the destroyed interior was left as is.
 Various local groups over the years talked about restoring the lighthouse, including the Sag Harbor Whaling and Historical Museum, the Suffolk County Historical Trust, and the Cedar Island Lighthouse Fund, among others.
 Disputes over the environmental impact of an access road to the lighthouse frustrated early restoration efforts.

-A joint effort by Suffolk County Parks Department and the Long Island Chapter of the US Lighthouse Society succeeded in placing the Cedar Island Lighthouse on the National Register of Historic Places in 2002 and restoring the 1902 oil house in 2004.
+A joint effort by Suffolk County Parks Department and the Long Island Chapter of the U.S. Lighthouse Society succeeded in placing the Cedar Island Lighthouse on the National Register of Historic Places in 2002 and restoring the 1902 oil house in 2004.
 Though just a small step, the group has demonstrated its resolve to complete the long-term preservation of the Cedar Island Lighthouse.
-Perhaps someday, a beacon in the lighthouse will replace the modern, metal tower that replaced the lighthouse.